BrianJr03/Cardinal_Couriers_Plus/README.md

   username

     a. has minimum of 5 alphabet characters

-    b. appending '@bsu.edu' is optional
+    b. appending numbers is optional

-    c.
-EX: admin or admin@bsu.edu
+    b.
+EX: admin or admin779

   password